Braised Beets with a Balsamic Glaze Finish

 The Beets for Braised Beets

 Dark red, striped or red beets do well this braised method.
-The golden beets will sometimes turn slightly grey in parts with the braising method, so not the best choice for this method unless you are mixing with a red beet.
-When mixed the golden beets pick up the red color and the grey color is not visible.
+The golden beets will sometimes turn slightly grey in parts with the braising method, so not the best choice by themselves for this method but wonderful as when mixing with red beets.
+When mixed the golden beets pick up the red color and the grey color is not visible and they are sweeter.

 Golden beets tend to be the sweetest, the Chioggia (Red on the outside and striped red and white inside) are also sweeter, while the darker red beets have a more earthy taste.
 So braising with a mix is really quite good.